ROOFS: RObust biOmarker Feature Selection

 \section{Abstract}

+{\textbf{Background:} Feature selection (FS) is essential for biomarker discovery and clinical predictive modeling.
+Over the past decades, the methodological literature on FS has become rich and mature, offering a wide spectrum of algorithmic approaches.
+However, much of this methodological progress has not been fully adopted in applied biomedical research.

-Feature selection (FS) is essential for biomarker discovery and in the analysis of biomedical datasets.
-However, challenges such as high-dimensional feature space, low sample size, multicollinearity, and missing values make FS non-trivial.
-Moreover, FS performances vary across datasets and predictive tasks.
-We propose \textit{roofs}, a Python package available at \url{https://gitlab.inria.fr/compo/roofs}, designed to help researchers in the choice of FS method adapted to their problem. \textit{roofs} benchmarks multiple FS methods on the user's data and generates reports that summarize a comprehensive set of evaluation metrics, including downstream predictive performance estimated using optimism correction, stability, reliability of individual features, and true positive and false positive rates assessed on semi-synthetic data with a simulated outcome.
-We demonstrate the utility of \textit{roofs} on data from the PIONeeR clinical trial, aimed at identifying predictors of resistance to anti-PD-(L)1 immunotherapy in lung cancer.
-The PIONeeR dataset contained 374 multi-source blood and tumor biomarkers from 435 patients.
-A reduced subset of 214 features was obtained through iterative variance inflation factor pre-filtering.
-Of the 34 FS methods gathered in \textit{roofs}, we evaluated 23 in combination with 11 classifiers (253 models in total) and identified a filter based on the union of Benjamini-Hochberg false discovery rate-adjusted p-values from t-test and logistic regression as the optimal approach, outperforming other methods including the widely used LASSO.
-We conclude that comprehensive benchmarking with \textit{roofs} has the potential to improve the robustness and reproducibility of FS discoveries and increase the translational value of clinical models.
+\textbf{Results:} To help bridge this gap, we propose \textit{ROOFS} (RObust biOmarker Feature Selection), a Python package designed to help researchers in the choice of the FS method most adapted to their problem. \textit{ROOFS} benchmarks multiple FS methods on the user's data and generates reports summarizing a comprehensive set of evaluation metrics, including downstream predictive performance estimated using optimism correction, stability, robustness of individual features, and true positive and false positive rates assessed on semi-synthetic data with a simulated outcome.
+We demonstrate the utility of \textit{ROOFS} on data from the PIONeeR biomarkers study, aimed at identifying predictors of resistance to anti-PD-(L)1 immunotherapy in lung cancer.

+\textbf{Conclusion:} Comprehensive benchmarking with \textit{ROOFS} has the potential to improve the reproducibility of FS discoveries and increase the translational value of clinical models.